chenzuo/Nancy.Bootstrappers.Mef/README.md

 ## License

 Nancy.Bootstrappers.Mef is licensed under [MIT](http://www.opensource.org/licenses/mit-license.php "Read more about the MIT license form").
-Refer to license.txt for more information.
+Refer to LICENSE for more information.